 It truly is amazing the lengths people will go to talk down to someone, this is something Scotland has experienced many times in there lives, we speak up about why we see ourselves as Scottish, only to be talked down too, like our own experiences never happened and we are flat out lying.

-Here is some things I was told;
+Here are some things I was told;

 1. someone stated they never heard anything like I said I heard on BBC, I stated a true fact, no-one watches BBC 24/7 and it is possible for me to hear something and someone else doesn't hear it.
-I actually had someone replying to this stating "If you watched the BBC 24/7 your whole life like your claiming, you'd be dead!!
+I actually had someone replying to this by saying "If you watched the BBC 24/7 your whole life like your claiming, you'd be dead!!
 It's a physical impossibility, ", basically took my point and twisted it right around.

 2. I had someone stating to me that "it sounds like I heard what I wanted to hear", which appears that tweet has now been deleted by the person.

 3. I had someone claiming "if you keep repeating it to yourself, then it must be true"

 4. Also, someone claimed there was some kind of study that disapproved what I stated in my original tweet, which the 2 people I blocked decided that I should believe in video evidence that I have never seen or heard off before because my memory was unreliable as most peoples memories are.
 Now am not expecting them to believe what I say just because I tweeted it, but apparently, it's different when it comes to me.

 5. Soon as I did state I had a poor memory, one jumped on that and stated "he admitted he had a poor memory", but totally ignored the part directly after that stated I remember what is important to me.
 I actually said "I have a poor memory, but I always remember what important to me"

 They 5 bulleted points pretty much speak for themselves but its a small example of what Scottish people have faced from "some" English people over the years, as stated earlier, Scotland isn't innocent in this, we had our say as well.